JOHNMULAMA/JOHNMULAMA/README.md

 ## About Me
 🔭 **I’m currently working on**:
-- Developing a campaign management web application tailored for politicians in Kenya.
+- Developing a DeFi application that features its own native coin and offers a stablecoin with two versions: one based on XRP and the other on Stellar.
-- Advancing user authentication methods in Moodle, including OTP verification and secure OAuth2 integrations.
+-   Leveraging Advanced AI and Machine Learning for Sustainable Resource Management and Environmental Conservation.
 - Building decentralized applications (dApps) with robust blockchain solutions.

 🌱 **I’m currently learning**:
-- Advanced AI frameworks for personality and mood recognition.
+- Advanced AI frameworks for sustainable applications
 - Innovations in blockchain scalability using technologies like Hyperledger Fabric and Layer 2 solutions.
-- Enhanced integration of payment gateways like Afterpay, Zip, and PayPal.
+- Innovations in blockchain technology, such as KYC integration, smart contracts, and tokenization.

 👯 **I’m looking to collaborate on**:
 - Blockchain projects focused on decentralized finance (DeFi), secure communication, and smart contract development.